 This page has been set up to allow parents to access the most up to date information regarding the ongoing coronavirus pandemic and, more specifically, the effect that this may have on the operations of St. Mary's C.E.
 Middle School.
 This page will be updated as new advice and materials become available.

-Schools reopen for all pupils from Thursday 2nd September 2021 onwards.
+Schools reopen for all pupils from Thursday 4th January 2022 onwards.
 From this date, the normal rules regarding school attendance will apply (unless you have specific medical advice to shield due to an underlying health condition).
 Schools are being asked to test all pupils in Key Stage 3 upon return to school.
-To facilitate this requirement, the school will be using a staggered start to give the school the opportunity to test these pupils before they mix with the wider school community.
-Pupils will return to school on the following dates:
+To facilitate this requirement, the school will remain tutor based (to limit the mixing of pupils) whilst testing of pupils takes place during the first part of the day.
+Pupils should go straight to their tutor rooms upon arrival at school on Tuesday January 4th.

 It is a requirement that pupils MUST stay at home if any of the following apply to them: